Eduardismund/toy-language-interpreter/README.md

 ### File Table (FileTable)
 The **FileTable** tracks the opened files during the program's execution.
 It is represented as a dictionary mapping a StringValue (filename) to a file descriptor (BufferedReader).
 Files are accessed by their string identifiers, and the file descriptors are used for reading data.

+### Heap Table (Heap)
+The **Heap Table** is a dictionary of mappings (address, content) where the address is an integer (the index of a location in the heap) while the content is a Value.
+Heap must manage the unicity of the addresses, therefore it must have a field that denotes the new free location.
+The addresses start from 1.
+The address 0 is considered an invalid address (namely null).

+---
 Each program execution initializes its own unique `PrgState` containing these structures.

 ## Evaluation Rules